XRPLF/xrpl-dev-portal/content/reference-ledger-format.md

 | `PreviousTxnID`     | String | Hash256 | The identifying hash of the transaction that most recently modified this node. |
 | `PreviousTxnLgrSeq` | Number | UInt32 | The [index of the ledger](#ledger-index) that contains the transaction that most recently modified this node. |

-[EscrowFinish transaction]: reference-transaction-format.html#escrowfinish

 ### Escrow Index Format ###

 The `index` of an Escrow node is the SHA-512Half of the following values put together:

 * The Escrow space key (`u`)
-* The AccountID of the sender of the EscrowCreate transaction that created the Escrow node
+* The AccountID of the sender of the [EscrowCreate transaction][] that created the Escrow node
-* The Sequence number of the EscrowCreate transaction that created the Escrow node
+* The Sequence number of the [EscrowCreate transaction][] that created the Escrow node

 ## Offer ##
 [[Source]<br>](https://github.com/ripple/rippled/blob/5d2d88209f1732a0f8d592012094e345cbe3e675/src/ripple/protocol/impl/LedgerFormats.cpp#L57 "Source")

 The `Offer` node type describes an offer to exchange currencies, more traditionally known as an _order_, in the XRP Ledger's distributed exchange.
-An [OfferCreate transaction](reference-transaction-format.html#offercreate) only creates an Offer node in the ledger when the offer cannot be fully executed immediately by consuming other offers already in the ledger.
+An [OfferCreate transaction][] only creates an Offer node in the ledger when the offer cannot be fully executed immediately by consuming other offers already in the ledger.

 An offer can become unfunded through other activities in the network, while remaining in the ledger.
 However, `rippled` automatically prunes any unfunded offers it happens across in the course of transaction processing (and _only_ transaction processing, because the ledger state must only be changed by transactions).
 For more information, see [lifecycle of an offer](reference-transaction-format.html#lifecycle-of-an-offer).